Top rugby coach found dead in hotel room

 Stunned Munster fans in Paris gathered for their own poignant tribute with a rendition of the Fields of Athenry.

-An impromptu memorial with messages of condolence was also being left outside the stadium.
+An impromptu memorial with messages of condolence was also being left outside the match stadium.